• Latest

 About one-third of married persons surveyed by the University of Chicago reported feeling lonely occasionally.

 Several causes can contribute to marital loneliness, including lacking communication, feeling neglected or insignificant, and having different hobbies.
-If you feel lonely in your marriage, it is essential to discuss it with your partner and find methods to reconnect.
+If you feel lonely in your marriage, discussing it with your partner and finding methods to reconnect is essential.

 Tags: relationships